JoseJimenez98/JoseJimenez98/README.md

 Hello, my name is Jose Jimenez.

-My interest is in embedded systems design.
-Majoring in Electrical Engineering, I have gained the knowledge in the hardware side of that field and also the software.
-My goal is to create embedded systems that contribute to solve our current problems we have today.
+My interest is in solving life's hardware problems.
+Majoring in Electrical Engineering and Biomedical Engineering (Mechanical concentration), I have the knowledge to built physical products that can interact with the world and change it.
+My goal is to create hardware systems that contribute to solve our current problems we have today.

 Some of the issues I am interested in improving are personal health, climate change, and improving transportation.